TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

 Several config options are provided to modify the loading of the page, e.g. emulating a mobile device and network conditions.
 By scrolling to the bottom of the page one can also take into account lazy loaded resources.
 Custom accept and accept-encoding request headers can also be provided.

+Please note: The reported page weight may be smaller than what you expect.
+For example, a web page might load additional resources after the cookie banner has been closed by the user.
+The plugin does not interact with the page, except for the option to scroll to the bottom of the page.

 The plugin can also approximate the `dataReloadRatio` that is needed for carbon emissions estimation with the Sustainable Webdesign Model (provided by the co2js plugin).
 To approximate the `dataReloadRatio` the page weight is calculated for a first visit and a return visit.
-The difference `weight of initial load - weight of reload` plus the weight of the resources that were loaded from browser cache on reload, is assumed to be the weight of resources that did not need reloading.
+All the weight of all resources that were served from cache on reload are substracted from the page weight to get the `dataReloadRatio`.
 This assumption can be off.
 For example if there is a lot of dynamic content on the page, that is requested only under certain conditions or at specific times.
-Also, cached resources provided by service workers are not taken into account.
 Possibly, content personalization can also distort the measurement if initial load and reload do not get comparable content.
+Also, prefetched requests might be served from cache and are counted as reloaded in this case, even though no data was reused.

 Further remarks: